canHazUsername/4chan-Image-Downloader/readme.md

 sh launch_chromium.sh
 ```

 You must leave this browser window open.
-Manually solve any CAPTCHA when prompted.
+Manually solve any CAPTCHA if/when prompted.

 3. Run the Script
 ```bash